Qenko

-Q'enqo, Qenko, Kenko, or Quenco (all from Quechua for "zig-zag") is an archaeological site in the Sacred Valley of Peru located in the Cusco Region, Cusco Province, Cusco District, about 6 km north east of Cusco.
+Q'enqo, Qenko, Kenko, or Quenco (all from Quechua for "zig-zag") is an archaeological site in the Sacred Valley of Peru located in the Cusco Region, Cusco Province, Cusco District, located about 6 km north east of Cusco and to the east of Sacsayhuamán.
 The site was declared a Cultural Heritage (Patrimonio Cultural) of the Cusco Region by the National Institute of Culture.

-It is one of the largest huacas (holy places) in the Cusco Region.
+One of the largest huacas (holy places) in the Cusco Region, it is believed to be a place where sacrifices and mummification took place.
 Many huacas were based on naturally occurring rock formations.
-It was believed to be a place where sacrifices and mummification took place.

 A tunnel runs inside the huaca with a large gutter on one side, leading to a room containing a ceremonial table with niches on either side.
 The discovery of many bones within the gutter leads experts to believe this room was the site of ritual sacrifices.
-One of the niches was used to place mummies while another contained a large silver plate which reflected the sun's rays into the room.
+One of the niches was used to hold mummies, while another contained a large silver plate which reflected the sun's rays into the room.